Gogonemnem/ensai-assignments/README.md

 ```

 ## [Neo4j Browser](http://localhost:7474)
 Navigate to [localhost:7474](http://localhost:7474) to run queries upon the movielens graph data model.
-For instance, a list of movies ordered by popularity can be obtained by
+For instance, a list of movies ordered by popularity can be obtained with the following query:
 ```sql
 MATCH p=()-->(n)
 WITH n.title AS title, count(p) AS popularity